AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson4.md

 of a pedal spring and holding up the weight of the pedal as well requires about 6% to 9% of the leg’s strength.

 Now, let us study the effect of spring stiffness.
-In "Environment.any", we change the spring stiffness:
+In `Environment.any`, we change the spring stiffness:

 ```AnyScriptDoc
 F = §-10§*.HingeJoint.Pos;